 Milk Fever or Hypocalcemia in Dairy Cattle

 Parturient Paresis is an acute condition that prevails mostly during or soon after parturition (usually within 72 hours of calving) in high-yielding dairy cows.
-Hypocalcaemia is a deficiency triggered at the onset of lactation following childbirth when demand for calcium increases, given high quantity of milk produced at this time.
+Hypocalcaemia is a deficiency triggered at the onset of lactation following childbirth when demand for calcium increases, given a high quantity of milk produced at this time.
 In the process, a considerable amount of calcium is lost from the blood; the rapid decrease in blood calcium affects the muscle contractions making the cow unsteady on her feet for a while before going down completely.

 Additional reasons that are associated with causing milk fever include feeding rations containing excess dietary potassium or excessive growth of bone owing to the increased level of gonadal hormones.
 Besides, metabolic disorders like displaced abomasum, prolapsed uterus, retained placenta, etc. can cause clinical and sub-clinical Hypocalcemia.
-Thus, the dairy farmers must understand the importance of animal husbandry and take up ways to deal with diseases and infections like this.
-They can employ a dairy herdmanagement software to monitor cows’ activities and keep a close watch on them to prevent any foreseen problems.
+Thus, dairy farmers must understand the importance of animal husbandry and take up ways to deal with diseases and infections like this.
+They can employ a dairy herd management software to monitor cows’ activities and keep a close watch on them to prevent any foreseen problems.
 Here’re the symptoms to identify Milk Fever and ways to prevent or control it.

 Milk Fever Symptoms